A looping statement used to repeatedly execute another statement (the body statement) in a structured manner.

 // for (Cat c : dogArray); // Invalid; Dog objects cannot fit in Cat variable, c

-1 Basic for
+1 Basic for loop.

-2 Enhanced for
+2 Enhanced for loop,

-looping over an Iterable
+looping over an Iterable.

-3 Enhanced for
+3 Enhanced for loop,

 looping over an array.

-The execution of enhanced for
+The execution of enhanced for loops is expressed through a

-basic for
+basic for loop.

-Normal execution (no exceptions, return
+Normal execution (no exceptions, return statements, breaks,

-loop proceeds as follows.
-Steps 2, 3, and 4 are repeated until condition evaluates to false
+etc.) of a basic for loop proceeds as follows.
+Steps 2, 3, and 4 are repeated until condition evaluates to false.

-, the loop is
+false, the loop is

 exited.